lenincompres/DOM.js/README.md

 #### Listening to binders

-You may add listerner methods to be called when a binder updates.
+You may add listerner methods to be called when a binder is updated.

 ```javascript
 myBinder.addListener((value) => alert('The value was updated to: ' + value));